nickfloop/vernemq_ssl_example/README.md

 ## Test with MQTT
 By default, this example configures the pub and sub clients to connect on port 8883.
 You can test MQTT by changing environment variables in the docker-compose.yml file.
 Specifically, change the SUB_PORT and PUB_PORT values to 1883 to use MQTT instead.

-# Current Behavior
-The broker starts up without error.
-The broker has an MQTT listener on 1883 (even though there is no `listener.tcp.default` line in the config).
-The broker also has an MQTTS listener on 0.0.0.0:8883.
-The address 0.0.0.0:8883 is linked to port 8883 of the Docker Compose broker service.

-The subscriber hangs silently.
-It appears the subscriber never receives a CONNACK from the broker.

-The publisher hangs .
-It appears the publisher never receives a CONNACK from the broker, so the publisher reissues a CONNECT message periodically.